 - Gravity feed to distribution

-- Motor for automated filling
+- Inline Manual-Solar system for automated filling

 - Timer or float control